 BAN ON NEW INGREDIENTS IN COSMETICS BY THE EUROPEAN COMMISSION

 The European Union is known for having some of the strictest and most protective cosmetic regulations in the world.
 Cosmetic ingredients are governed by law, and those with questionable safety are meticulously assessed by the Scientific Committee on Consumer Safety (SCCS) at the European Commission.
 Information on substances is regularly updated, taking into account new data from advancements in toxicological studies.
-The SCCS Committee’s evaluations serve as the basis for restrictions on substance use.
+The SCCS Committee’s evaluations serve as the basis for restrictions on substance use cosmetic ingredients ban.

-Why did the European Commission ban certain ingredients in cosmetics?
+Why did the European Commission implement a new cosmetic ingredients ban?

 The European Commission recently expanded its list of prohibited chemicals in cosmetics that are carcinogenic, mutagenic, or toxic for reproduction (CMR).
 This decision followed an opinion published by the Scientific Committee on Consumer Safety (SCCS) and input from other stakeholders.

-When will the ban on ingredients in cosmetics come into effect?
+When will the cosmetic ingredients ban come into effect?

 As of March 1st, 2022, the ban on certain ingredients in cosmetics by the European Commission came into full effect.
 The decision to ban certain substances in cosmetic products was made after a comprehensive review of their safety.